 - Heat (shower/heat pack)

 Note note: stretching alone is not a solution.
-Often strengthening the lower part is exactly what is needed. trapezius is the key.
+Often strengthening the lower part is actually trapezius is key.

 What are the best exercises to train the trapezius muscle?

-If if you are looking for the best exercises to train the trapezius muscle, you want mainly one thing: exercises that not only hit the upper part but also the including the middle and lower fibers.
-Below you will find a short selection that train your traps completely, so you get stronger in your upper back and improve your posture stays tight.
+If you are looking for the best exercises to train the trapezius muscle, you want mainly one thing: exercises that not only hit the upper part but also the including the middle and lower fibers.
+Below you will find a short selection that fully train your traps, so you get stronger in your upper back and improve your posture stays tight.

 Top 5: